markcheret/footnotes/readme.txt

 7. Here you can see the **footnotes** Plugin at work.
 Isn't that plain beautiful?

 == Changelog ==

+= 2.6.6 =
+- Bugfix: Process: fix issue that caused some footnotes to not be processed, thanks to @docteurfitness @rkupadhya @offpeakdesign bug reports.

 = 2.6.5 =
 - Bugfix: Editor buttons: debug button by reverting name change in PHP file while JS file and HTML template remained unsynced, thanks to @gova bug report.